PrestaShop/prestashop.github.io/news/_posts/2015-09-21-starter-theme-news.markdown

 ### New directory structure

-Templates have been reorganized into subfolders.
+Templates have been reorganized into functional (and more logical) subfolders:

 <pre>
 └── templates